Sunlight streamed through the windows, filtered by curtains. It was lightest alarm anyone could have asked for.

 I shuddered, and the regret came just as fast.

 Groggy, sore in places I hadn’t been aware of until just recently.
-Cricks in my necks, joints popping and aching.
+Cricks in my neck, joints popping and aching.
 I felt old, or worn out at least.
 An overwhelming sensation that thrummed through my entire body in waves.

 I figured my healing might take care of this sort of thing, but apparently not.